lolplayer69420/sakura-rice-2/README.md

 - Terminal: foot
 - App launcher: rofi

+Fonts used:
+- Material Icons Desktop
+- Google Sans
+- Iosevka Nerd Font
+- Font Awesome

-Fonts used: Material Icons Desktp, Google Sans, Iosevka Nerd Font, Font Awesome The system colorscheme is catppuccin mocha
+The system colorscheme is catppuccin mocha

   Wallpaper: https://co.pinterest.com/pin/211174975253569/ (Im not sure if this will look good on resolutions higher than 1600x900)